markusmoenig/viralgraphics.io/README.md

 Main Features:

-* A lightweight MVC system with integrated Undo / Redo and Load / Save capabilities.
+* A lightweight MVC system with integrated undo / redo and load / save capabilities.
 * Many different layouts and widgets.
-* WebGL abstraction classes.
+* Integrated backend for user management, application folders and more.
+* Compile and upload applications to the web using vgmake.js.
 * An integrated nodes system.
 The node application (source code in apps/nodes) can be viewed [here](https://visualgraphics.tv/apps/nodes)
+* WebGL abstraction classes.

 ## Applications using Visual Graphics